-- 1. Jesus is the pure and sinless "Lamb of God" that John himself had proclaimed (John 1:29 & 36). - a.
+- Jesus is the pure and sinless "Lamb of God" that John himself had proclaimed (John 1:29 & 36). - a.
 The lamb was a clean sacrifice; Jesus was the ultimate Lamb and absolutely clean without blemish, without sin. - b.
 In fact, for being the sinless Son of God, He was the One to forgive the sins of all others! - c.
-So, how could Jesus possibly come to a baptism for repentance from sin and for the forgiveness of sins?!
+So, how could Jesus possibly come to a baptism for repentance from sin, for the forgiveness of sins?! - d.

-- d.
 Jesus had no sin to repent of.
 Jesus had no sin to be forgiven. - e.
 What is more, this baptism was connected to John's preaching of coming wrath, but this coming wrath is for sinners.
 The pure and spotless Christ could never be a recipient of God's wrath! - f.
-And still what is more the purifying work of God towards sin is to put that sin in unquenchable fire...this destructive sense of fire in Scripture - though in other contexts fire may have a purifying sense - this destructive sense could never be applied to the Lamb of God! - 2.
+And what is more: the purifying work of God towards sin is to put that sin in unquenchable fire...this destructive sense of fire in Scripture could never be applied to the Lamb of God! - 2.
 For all of these reasons, John is shocked and amazed...how can Jesus come to be baptized?! - D. The key, however, is the fact that in going back to Matthew 3:15, Jesus' interest is to be baptized in order to "fulfill all righteousness."

-Part 2: The Saving Gospel Cannot Be Understood Apart From Christ's Baptism:
+Part 2: The Saving Gospel Cannot Be Understood Apart from Christ's Baptism:

-A. That is, by coming in this way as to "fulfill all righteousness" Jesus came to affirm His identity with you, the one who can never fulfill God's righteousness.
+- A. By coming in this way as to "fulfill all righteousness" Jesus came to affirm His identity with you, the one who can never fulfill God's righteousness. - B. He conducts Himself as one who needs forgiving like you do, but since He is perfect and sinless He is able -- in your place and in your stead -- to keep the righteousness of God.

-- B. He conducts Himself as one who needs forgiving like you do, but since He is perfect and sinless He is able in your place and in your stead able to keep the righteousness of God. - C. So God's solution really is your solution to life...because it is a solution where Christ enters your life, takes your place, and provides for you HIS perfect righteousness. - D. All of Christ's life as of His baptism for you was and is counted as your life! - E. His life is your life! - F. But you say, what of your sin that must be punished...that too was a reason that the Lord entered your life by being baptized: so that you would not suffer the fire of your sin. - G. Just: "Along with the Spirit, in a sense the fire of God's wrath (Lk 3:17) is also placed on Jesus at his baptism, because Jesus is baptized with the baptism intended for sinners who need repentance and cleansing.
-(Concordia Commentary: Luke 1:1-9:50, 139)." - H. That fire would come to its consummation when this inaugural entrance into Jesus' saving ministry for you at his baptism would conclude three-years later on the cross of Calvary.
-The water of John's baptism for Jesus led Jesus to suffer the fire of God's wrath for your sins when He died on the cross.

-Just: "Jesus takes the place of sinners and begins his public ministry as the Lamb of God, the bearer of the world's sins."
+- C. So God's solution really is your solution to life...because it is a solution where Christ enters your life, takes your place, and provides for you HIS perfect righteousness. - D. All of Christ's life as His baptism for you was and is counted as your life! - E. His life is your life! - F. But you say, what of your sin that must be punished...that too was the reason that the Lord entered your life by being baptized: so that you would not suffer the fire for your sin. - G. Just: "Along with the Spirit, in a sense the fire of God's wrath (Lk 3:17) is also placed on Jesus at his baptism, because Jesus is baptized with the baptism intended for sinners who need repentance and cleansing.
+(Concordia Commentary: Luke 1:1-9:50, 139)." - H. That fire would come to its highest point when this first entrance into Jesus' saving ministry for you at his baptism would be completed three-years later on the cross of Calvary.
+The water of John's baptism for Jesus led Jesus to suffer the fire of God's wrath for your sins when He died on the cross. - I. Just: "Jesus takes the place of sinners and begins his public ministry as the Lamb of God, the bearer of the world's sins."